-Non-current assets comprised goodwill of HK\$2.1 million; investment properties, office equipment, leasehold land and buildings and motor vehicles amounting to HK\$501.1 million; investment in an associate of HK\$1.8 million; prepayment for office renovation of HK\$0.3 million; a factored trade receivable of HK\$1.9 million; a trade receivable of HK\$5.8 million and deferred tax assets of HK\$3.7 million.
-At 30 June 2017, non-current assets amounted to HK\$518.4 million, representing approximately 44.5% of the total assets.
-Increase in non-current assets from last year was mainly due to the increase in office equipment, leasehold land and buildings of HK\$11.5 million which was in turn due to fair value gains on revaluation of land and buildings and investment properties.
+Non-current assets comprised goodwill of HK\$2.1 million; investment properties, office equipment, leasehold land and buildings and motor vehicles amounting to HK\$162.9 million; investments in associates of HK\$2.1 million; factored trade receivables of HK\$1.0 million; a trade receivable of HK\$2.3 million and deferred tax assets of HK\$3.5 million.
+At 30 June 2018, non-current assets amounted to HK\$173.8 million, representing approximately 19.4% of the total assets.
+The increase in non-current assets from last year was mainly due to investment property which was recognised at fair value as a result of leasing out a floor to an independent third party.